-Ground protection measures may be needed when working close to T3-T7.
-If the situation arises, this will consist of scaffold boards placed on top of a 50 mm layer of bark chippings (or sand or graded aggregate) spread on top of porous geotextile membrane (Fig. 8).
+Ground protection measures may also be needed.
+Where applicable, this will consist of scaffold boards placed on top of a 50 mm layer of bark chippings (or sand or graded aggregate) spread on top of porous geotextile membrane (Fig. 8).